Pregnancy Week by Week — Your Complete Guide from Conception to Birth

 The risk of miscarriage drops significantly after a heartbeat is confirmed at the 12-week mark.
 That’s why a lot of couples wait until around now to share the news.
 A nuchal translucency scan (NT scan) is often offered between weeks 11 and 14.
 The NT scan screens for chromosomal conditions like Down syndrome.
 The baby is about 2 inches long and can open and close its fists.

 Common first-trimester symptoms: nausea, fatigue so deep it feels like you've been drugged, breast tenderness, food aversions, heightened sense of smell, frequent urination, mood swings, and bloating.
-Some women experience none of these.
+Some women don’t experience any of these.
 That's also normal.

 Second Trimester: Weeks 14–27